The Destination

 Schedule

-Many workplaces start out at only 10 days of paid vacation time, allowing for only one 2-week or two 1-week trips.
+Many workplaces start out at only 10 days of paid vacation time per year, allowing for only one 2-week or two 1-week trips.
 How can you push that further?
 First, check your work’s holiday calendar.

 A similar effect is seen for Independence Day or Christmas / New Years.
 Depending on the days these holidays fall, you could have July 3rd or Boxing Day (December 26) off if it’s adjacent to the weekend.
 These times are typically the busiest internationally, so if you choose these times, book as early as you can.

-Kayak.com article on How to turn 11 days of PTO into 31 using long weekends.
+A kayak.com article expands on how to turn 11 days of PTO into 31 using long weekends.

 Timing

-With your trip inspirations pinned and PTO , when do you hope to go?
+With your trip inspirations pinned and PTO schedule outlined, when do you hope to go?

 Some events like festivals, sports, or concerts are fixed, but for other destinations, there are ideal and poor times to visit.